dagzk/Traveling_Salesman_Problem/README.md

+# Business Analytics with Heuristics

+This was an old group project at the University of Edinburgh

-# Optimisation
+# Optimization
-Routing, Inventory and Supply Chain optimisation using heuristics
+Routing, Inventory and Supply Chain optimization using heuristics

 Implementations of various construction heuristics and Local Search algorithms in MATLAB

 ## Overview

-- This repository contains several of the (Traveling Salesman Problem) projects
+- This repository contains several of the Traveling Salesman Problem projects

 - These projects revolved around solving TSP-LIB (see: [TSP-LIB](https://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)) EUC-2D (n ≤ 500) instances by using heuristics